liuQuan98/APR/README.md

 ## News

+20230720 - Our new advancement, GCL (ICCV 2023), achieved up to 40% RR increase on KITTI long range scenarios!
+Be sure to also [check it out](https://www.github.com/liuQuan98/GCL)!

 20230508 - Source code and pretrained weights are released.

 20230420 - Our paper has been accepted by IJCAI'23!